homedepot/github-webhook-resource/README.md

     pipeline_instance_vars: {
         your_instance_var_name: value
     }
+    payload_base_url: your-payload-base-url
+    payload_content_type: json
+    payload_secret: your-payload-secret
 ```

 - `org`: *Required.* Your github organization.
 - `repo`: *Required.* Your github repository.
 - `resource_name`: *Required.* Name of the resource to be associated with your webhook.
 - `webhook_token`: *Required.* Arbitrary string to identify your webhook.
 Must match the `webhook_token` property of the resource your webhook points to.
 - `operation`: *Required.*
   - `create` to create a new webhook.
 Updates existing webhook if your configuration differs from remote.
   - `delete` to delete an existing webhook.
 Outputs current timestamp on non-existing webhooks.
 - `events`: *Optional*.
 An array of [events](https://developer.github.com/webhooks/#events) which will trigger your webhook.
 Default: `push`
 - `pipeline`: *Optional.* Defaults to the name of the pipeline executing the task
 - `pipeline_instance_vars`: *Optional.* Instance vars to append to the webhook url.
 These help Concourse identify which [instance pipeline](https://concourse-ci.org/resources.html#schema.resource.webhook_token) it should invoke
+- `payload_base_url`: *Optional.* The base URL to send the webhook payload to.
+Defaults to the external Concourse URL of the pipeline executing the task.
+- `payload_content_type`: *Optional.* Default: `json`
+  - `json` to serialize payloads to JSON.
+  - `form` to serialize payloads to x-www-form-urlencoded.
+- `payload_secret`: *Optional.* Secret that is used as the key to generate [delivery signature headers](https://docs.github.com/en/webhooks/webhook-events-and-payloads#delivery-headers), if the destination requires it for delivery validation.

 ## Example
 Include the github-webhook-resource in your pipeline.yml file